vms3-demo-purpose/weather-program/README.md

 # Verifying that each container is running properly:

-To check `weather-unit-test` is successful, run:
+* To check `weather-unit-test` is successful, run:

-`docker logs --follow weather-unit-test`
+&emsp;&emsp;`docker logs --follow weather-unit-test`

-The output should be something like:
+&emsp;&emsp;The output should be something like:

-`Passed! - Failed: 0, Passed: 2, Skipped: 0, Total: 2, Duration: 1s`
+&emsp;&emsp;`Passed! - Failed: 0, Passed: 2, Skipped: 0, Total: 2, Duration: 1s`

-Press `Ctrl + C` to stop following the logs.
+&emsp;&emsp;Press `Ctrl + C` to stop following the logs.

-To check if `weather-pull-data` is successful, run:
+* To check if `weather-pull-data` is successful, run:

-`docker logs --follow weather-pull-data`
+&emsp;&emsp;`docker logs --follow weather-pull-data`

-The output should be something like:
+&emsp;&emsp;The output should be something like:

-`Pulled 1234 weather records for date: 01-01-1970.`
+&emsp;&emsp;`Pulled 1234 weather records for date: 01-01-1970.`

-Press `Ctrl + C` to stop 'following' the logs.
+&emsp;&emsp;Press `Ctrl + C` to stop 'following' the logs.
 Note the number of weather records pulled here.

-To check if `weather-push-data` is successful, run:
+* To check if `weather-push-data` is successful, run:

-`docker logs --follow weather-push-data`
+&emsp;&emsp;`docker logs --follow weather-push-data`

-The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime.
-Again, press `Ctrl + C` to stop 'following' the logs.
-Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.
+&emsp;&emsp;The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime.

+&emsp;&emsp;Again, press `Ctrl + C` to stop 'following' the logs.

+&emsp;&emsp;Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.

-Press `Ctrl + C` to stop following the logs.
+&emsp;&emsp;Press `Ctrl + C` to stop following the logs.

-To double check if `weather-save-data` is successful, run the following commands:
+* To double check if `weather-save-data` is successful, run the following commands:

-`docker exec -ti weather-save-data bash`
+&emsp;&emsp;`docker exec -ti weather-save-data bash`

-`/opt/mssql-tools/bin/sqlcmd -U SA`
+&emsp;&emsp;`/opt/mssql-tools/bin/sqlcmd -U SA`

-`<INPUT PASSWORD>`
+&emsp;&emsp;`<INPUT PASSWORD>`

-`SELECT * FROM WeatherRecords;`
+&emsp;&emsp;`SELECT * FROM WeatherRecords;`

-`GO`
+&emsp;&emsp;`GO`

-The above string of commands should also output a loooong list of weather records (but not formatted nicely).
-Again, the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.
+&emsp;&emsp;The above string of commands should also output a loooong list of weather records (but not formatted nicely).

+&emsp;&emsp;Again, the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.

 # Versions of Framework and Libraries used:
 1. docker-compose: 3.1